Loc-Dinh1711/Joint-Optimization-of-Production-Scheduling-Preventive-Maintenance/README.md

 - Libraries:
   + `PuLP`: For MILP modeling and solving.
   + `Pandas` & `NumPy`: For data manipulation and processing.
-  + `Matplotlib: For visualizing optimization results and Gantt charts.
+  + `Matplotlib`: For visualizing optimization results and Gantt charts.
 ## Methodologies & Key results
 **1. Mathematical formulation**
 - Objective function: Minimize the makespan of the last job.